mankicky3/hh-project-11ty-starter-kit/src/pages/styledemo.md

 # Introduction

-Most of your time on this project will be spent
+Most of your time on this project will be spent writing in markdown.
+This page lives here as a reminder of how to write in markdown.
+Please note that I've appended a brief discussion of how to use footnotes here.

 # Header 1